 The source 1 (SRC1) phase currents are CTs and phase voltages are bus VTs.
 The source 2 (SRC2) phase voltages are line VTs.
-Contact Input 1 is set as Breaker 52a contact (optional).
+Contact input 1 is set as the breaker 52a contact (optional).

 The conditions prior to flashover detection are: